gwax/www-gwax/gwax_nikola/stories/about/site.rst

 The static portions of this site are built using `Nikola <https://getnikola.com>`_ running under `Python <https://www.python.org>`_ (3.5).

 The Nikola theme is a custom built theme using `Skeleton <http://getskeleton.com/>`_ css boilerplate with a little custom css and js.
+Icons and glyphs are from `Font Awesome <http://fortawesome.github.io/Font-Awesome/>`_.

 Dynamic
 -------